 - Our men are neglected.
-Our men need to be seen as honorable - Including honorable and respectful men who have resisted violence and asking them how they have resisted?
-How is it that they were able to be safe and honorable men? - Supporting mentorship opportunities between men and youth - Inviting male Elders to teach young men and boys - Approaching men as knowledgeable and asking them how men can help to make it safer for women.
+Our men need to be seen as honorable - Including honorable and respectful men in the Advocacy project who have resisted violence and asking them how they have resisted?
+How is it that they were able to be safe and honorable men? - Supporting mentorship opportunities between men and youth - Inviting male Elders to teach young men and boys - Approaching men as knowledgeable and asking them how men can help to make it safer for women